Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 How can I determine the head position and eye alignment necessary for me to have the best aiming accuracy and consistency?

-“Aim, Align, Sight - Part II: Visual Alignment” (BD, July, 2011) covers this topic fairly well, as does the following video from Disc I of the Video Encyclopedia of Pool Practice (VEPP):
+Having your head aligned properly is the most important fundamental of pool.
+"Aim, Align, Sight - Part II: Visual Alignment" (BD, July, 2011) covers this topic fairly well, as does the following video from Vol. I of the Video Encyclopedia of Pool Practice (VEPP):

 Your vision center is the head and eye alignment, relative to the cue, that allows you to see a center-ball, straight-in shot as straight, with the tip appearing to be at the center of the CB.
-For some people, this might be with the cue under their dominant eye (if they have one).
-For others, it might be with the cue under their nose, or somewhere else between their eyes.
+For some people, this might be with the cue under their dominant eye (e.g., if they have strong eye dominance and/or vision impairment in the other eye).
+For others, it might be with the cue under their nose, or somewhere else between (or even outside of) their eyes.
+To be accurate and consistent with both straight-in and cut shots, you should always position your "vision center" over the desired aiming line for the shot.
+See shot sighting for more information (and other approaches).

 A useful technique to find your "vision center" is to set up a straight-in shot (e.g., with the CB and OB along the diagonal of the table, with the OB close to a corner pocket and the CB close to the middle of the table) with a cue shaft carefully laid down on the table centered in front of the CB and perfectly aligned with the straight line of the shot.
 Then position your head over the shaft close to the place and orientation your head would be while down in your stance.
 Then move your head left and right, without tilting or turning, until the tip position looks centered and the shaft and shot alignment look perfectly straight.
 This head position is your "vision center."
 Here's a good demonstration of this approach, using mechanical bridges (snooker "rests") to support the cue:

-A good way to test your "vision center" is to use the MOFUDAT and related drills.
+A good way to test your vision center is to use the MOFUDAT and related drills.
 This will test if you are aligning with the center of the CB and if you are able to consistently send the CB along a straight line.
+Another useful drill is the cut shot drill (F6) in Exam I of the Billiard University (BU) playing-ability tests.
+If you tend to miss shots in one direction more than the other, you might want to recheck your vision center position.

-Another good drill to help you find and test your "vision center," per the first video above, is to set up a long straight-in shot into a corner pocket, marking the CB and OB positions with self-adhesive hole reinforcements (AKA, a "little white donuts").
+Another good drill to help you find and test your vision center, per the first video above, is to set up a long straight-in shot into a corner pocket, marking the CB and OB positions with self-adhesive hole reinforcements (AKA, a "little white donuts").
 Then hit stop shots.
 If the CB has no sidespin after hitting the OB, and if the OB goes into the center of the pocket consistently, then you have your vision center properly aligned (and you have a good stroke).
 If not, then shifting your head will probably help.
 If the CB consistently goes to the right of target, causing the OB to go left of the pocket, your left eye is probably dominating the perception of the line of the cue.
 This causes you to position the cue a little to the left of center and to pivot the cue a little to the right of the desired line of aim.
 With your eye alignment to the left of center, you perceive the shifted and pivoted cue position as centered and straight, but it is not.
 If this is the case, try shifting your head to the right a little, and then try another set of stop shots.
 If you are consistently missing the CB target to the left instead, with the OB missing the pocket to the right, try shifting your head to the left.
 After you find the head alignment that results in the best accuracy (i.e., no CB spin, and OB in the center of the pocket), you will have found your vision center.
-When you are done, try to remember how the stance feels and/or where your nose or chin is relative to the cue.
-It might also help to do this in front of a mirror or video camera, for future reference.
+When you are done, try to remember how the stance feels and/or where your nose or chin is relative to the cue (e.g., by lowering your chin to touch the cue and/or by glancing down at the cue with your eyes, keeping your head still).

 For more information, see "VEPP – Part I: Introduction and Fundamentals," (BD, April, 2012).